 A pretty village, a charming cottage; you’ll sleep soundly in what was once the old forge.
 Step through the grand oak door into a light and airy open-plan kitchen/dining/living room.
 The beamed ceiling soars above you, ancient chimneys have been cleverly restyled; in an old doorway a wood-burner (with logs on tap) keeps away chills, as does the underfloor heating.
 Cosy up on plump beige sofas with spotty cushions while the cook beavers away in the kitchen: they’ll be happy with the double oven and all the mod cons.
 You get extra glasses and crockery, a picnic set, travel cot, fresh flowers, a barbecue.
 Eat at the oak dining table (or outside in your own little gravelled garden with colourful tubs).
 Immaculate bedrooms are down a couple of steps: both overlook the well-kept courtyard and the owners home; one has an en suite, there’s an extra bathroom and a handy laundry room.
-Wander the fruit-laden orchard, pat the two Kune Kune pigs, visit the two sweet rescue donkeys, find the village playing fields and explore further for gentle walks through woods and farmland.
+Wander the fruit-laden orchard, visit the two sweet rescue donkeys, find the village playing fields and explore further for gentle walks through woods and farmland.
 Nearby eateries are plentiful: from pub grub to Michelin stars.
 Relaxing.